 - “I only used a short sample” and other myths busted

 The simplest way to avoid copyright claims on YouTube is to soundtrack your content with copyright-free music that you know you have permission to use.
 Check out Uppbeat, a free music platform for creators, and download the best free music for YouTube.
 It’s safe, free and you won’t get any copyright claims!

 What is a copyright claim on YouTube?

 Copyright claims happen a lot.
-In 2021, YouTube dished out a staggering 700 million Content ID claims to YouTubers!
+In the first half of 2022, YouTube dished out a staggering 750 million Content ID claims to YouTubers!
 They happen all the time and can usually be fixed quite easily, but it’s not always clear what they are or why they happen.

 In a nutshell, copyright claims are meant to protect artists and musicians’ music from being used without permission.
 Copyright claims give copyright holders control over how people are using their work, which would otherwise be tricky on YouTube where 720,000 hours of video are uploaded every single day.

 So when might you get a copyright claim?
 Say, for example, you’ve uploaded a magic show and soundtracked it using a Metallica track without permission.
 You’d receive an email from YouTube warning about a copyright claim on your video.
 The copyright owner would then have a number of options, including removing your video.